tinythings/sysinspect/docs/modeldescr/entities.rst

 .. important::

-   Entities the the following rules:
+   Entities follow the following rules:

    - An entity is independent of the specific architecture of a system
    - An entity may contain only self-applied claims, describing only that particular entity.